 City-scale consumption-based carbon accounting has received significant attention in recent years.
 National CB accounting methods using Environmentally Extended Input-Output (IO) modelling are now well established [13], but city-scale models remain more difficult to compile, with levels of detail ranging from simple downscaling of national or regional data [11] to more bespoke urban models [14-16].
 The number of urban IO studies undertaken has grown rapidly and they have unearthed various findings.
 Perhaps the most important being that, when major industrial point sources are not present, CB accounts tend to significantly exceed PB accounts.
 This is especially the case in industrialised countries, but also in rapidly growing, high-consuming cities in industrialising nations [9, 11, 17].
 Urban CB accounts can be a factor of ~2 larger than PB emissions and larger still when measuring all greenhouse gases due to agriculture (cities rarely produce substantial fractions of their food) [10].

 Within and beyond academia, CB accounts are increasingly being presented as a logical step for urban areas looking to lead on climate change.
 This is seen, for example, in the growing number of urban areas commissioning CB accounts and making commitments to reduce their CB emissions [17] and in research that present urban CB accounts as being useful for informing urban climate action plans [9, 10].
 Amidst these developments, an assumption is often made that, in the process of more accurately representing the emissions responsibility of cities, CB accounts also provide information of relevance – information on emissions sources that it is feasible and practical for a city to target with mitigation strategies.
-The powers cities may have over local transport and infrastructure are assumed to be extendable somehow to influence city populations’ consumption patterns more broadly [11].
+Put another way, it is often assumed that city governments ability to mitigate production and consumption emissions is comparably large [11].
 While this assumption is by no means made by all authors or policymakers, this paper argues that is it nonetheless a trend sufficiently common and counterproductive to warrant examination.

 Much discussion has taken place regarding the trade-offs between PB and CB accounting [5, 18, 19], but for cities there are additional considerations not found in debates focused on national-level accounts.
-We thus interrogate the value of urban CB accounts with respect to current methods and likely future developments, with particular focus upon three questions:
+We thus interrogate the value of urban CB accounts for urban policymaking, with respect to current methods and likely future developments, with particular focus upon three questions:

-How does the treatment of capital (i.e. infrastructure) within IO models impact upon the relevance of the outputs for local governments?
+How does the treatment of capital (i.e. infrastructure) within IO models impact upon the value of the outputs for the (sometimes conflicting) purposes of responsibly and relevance?

 How valuable is the information provided by bespoke urban CB accounts compared to that obtained via a simple downscaling of national CB accounts?

-Given the capacities of cities, and the various components of a carbon footprint – that related to household consumption, government activities, and production of infrastructure – when is ‘the city’ a valuable subnational unit of analysis?
+When is ‘the city’ a valuable subnational unit of analysis for subnational carbon-footprint accounting?

 We discuss these questions in the results and discussion below, after first providing an overview of urban IO models in Section 2.
 Details on the data and analysis we use to support our argument are included in the Supplementary Materials.